 - Faculty training and support: Your faculty must feel comfortable and supported using all of this technology to create engaging learning experiences in different modalities.
 Without faculty support, the student experience will suffer.

 Investing in IT infrastructure

-Once your institution has addressed the areas that directly affect students’ learning experiences, you can consider applying CRRSAA funds to IT infrastructure investments that create more efficient experiences for your students and staff.
+Once your institution has addressed the areas that directly affect students’ learning experiences, you can consider applying CRRSAA and ARP funds to IT infrastructure investments that create more efficient experiences for your students and staff.
 These include: